 Two To Know

-Two cellar-aged still wines currently on release are our Pinot Noir 2018 and our Chardonnay Guinevere 2017.
+Two cellar-aged still wines we produce are our Pinot Noir and our Chardonnay Guinevere.
 Both originate from grapes grown on south-facing ancient escarpments in our Boot Hill Vineyard in Appledore, Kent.
-The microclimate here is warm and dry, despite being close to the Channel coast and Romney Marsh, and both 2017 and 2018 saw a particularly sunny three months up to harvest.
-The grapes were hand-picked, as with all our wines.
+The microclimate here is warm and dry, despite being close to the Channel coast and Romney Marsh.
+All grapes are hand-picked in all our wines.

 Gusbourne's still wines are released only when deemed ready by our skilled winemaking team.
 Cellar ageing adds more depth to their appearance and flavour profile and adds layers to the story of their making.